-In Uplink, you are a hacker making your way to the top by hacking increasingly complex targets in a ridiculous Hollywood-style fashion.
+In Uplink, you are a hacker making your way to the top.
+You do this by hacking increasingly complex targets in a ridiculous Hollywood-style fashion.
 It’s a classic game—unique, nostalgic, replayable, and deeply outdated.
-Crypt was our attempt to both revamp the visuals and UX of the original game, and to turn in into a full-fledged online mass-multiplayer game.
+Crypt was our attempt at both revamping the visuals and UX of the original game, and turning in into a full-fledged mass-multiplayer game.

 Our first step was replaying the original critically.
 We mapped out UX failures and wins and figured out what made the game fun.

 We then searched for was already out there.
 Many developers, enamored with Uplink, had created their own versions of the game.
 We went through every game we could find (about 8 in total) and took notes on what was and wasn’t working.

 We started our process with a brainstorm that would last a month and fill half of the living room with post-its.
 Slowly, but surely, the game became more concrete.
 We scoped out what we wanted Crypt to be and began drawing up potential user flows.
 We began thinking about how to structure our system, both in terms of code and in terms of our players’ mental models.